BlockDevsUnited/BDUmembersLedger/README.md

 # BDUmembershipLedger

-This code lets you start with a base contract, and deploy owner contracts on top each with unique functions, creating a chain of ownership commanded at the top by a user address.
-You can then add to the chain or replace the whole chain above any chosen level.
+This code lets you start with a base contract, and deploy owner contracts on top each with unique functions, creating a chain of owned contracts commanded at the top by a user address.

+Add to the chain to add functionality
+Remove from the top of the chain to remove functionality Insert another chain at any level to change functionality.

 Step 1.
 Deploy BDUmembershipLedger contract